dylanmccall/pigeond/README.md

 ### System setup

-Please install the Debian package, which includes systemd configuration for our virtual network device.
+Please install the Debian package, which includes a systemd init script for pigeond.
+Unfortunately, the rest of the configuration is manual...

-In addition, you will need to disable connman's ownership of the eth0 interface.
+First, you will need to disable connman's ownership of the eth0 interface.
 In /etc/connman/main.conf, change this line:

     NetworkInterfaceBlacklist=usb0,SoftAp0

 ... to include eth0:

     NetworkInterfaceBlacklist=usb0,SoftAp0,eth0

+Now we need to configure a persistent pigeon0 device and a network bridge between eth0 and pigeon0.
+In /etc/network/interfaces, add these lines:

+    iface eth0 inet manual

+    auto pigeon0
+    iface pigeon0 inet manual
+        pre-up ip tuntap add pigeon0 mode tap post-down ip link del dev pigeon0

+    auto br0
+    iface br0 inet manual
+        bridge_ports eth0 pigeon0
+        post-up ip link set dev pigeon0 up post-up ip link set dev eth0 up post-down ip link set dev pigeon0 down post-down ip link set dev eth0 down

+Now, reboot the device and it should behave like a layer 2 switch.
+You can connect a device to the ethernet port, and any messages going over that port will be sent to our carrier pigeon interface.
+Any device we connect will need to configure its own network settings appropriately.
+For example, a static IP address like `192.168.10.2`, and a netmask like `255.255.255.0`.
+You should also set an MTU around 170.

 ## Authors